cguth7/cguth7.github.io/_posts/2021-02-03-the-cfr-algorithm.md

 ## The Algorithm
 Due to the constraints of solving imperfect information games with MCTS and the memory limits of solving games with linear programs, CFR was developed as a novel solution.
 CFR also benefits from being computationally cheap and doesn’t require parameter tuning.
 It is an iterative Nash equilibrium approximation method that works through the process of repeated self-play between two regret minimizing agents.

 CFR is an extension of regret minimization into sequential games, where players play a sequence of actions to reach a terminal game state.
-Instead of storing and minimizing regret for the exponential number of strategies, CFR stores and minimizes a regret for each information set and subsequent action, which can be used to form an upper bound on the regret for any deterministic strategy.
+Instead of storing and minimizing regret for the exponential number of strategies, CFR stores and minimizes a regret for each information set and its actions, which can be used to form an upper bound on the regret for any deterministic strategy.
 This means that we must also consider the probabilities of reaching each information set given the players’ strategies, as well as passing forward game state information and probabilities of player actions, and passing backward utility information through the game information states.
 The algorithm stores a strategy and regret value for each action at each node, such that the space requirement is on the order O(|I|), where |I| is the number of information sets in the game.

 CFR is an offline self-play algorithm, as it learns to play by repeatedly playing against itself.
 It begins with a strategy that is completely uniformly random and adjusts the strategy each iteration using regret matching such that the strategy at each node is proportional to the regrets for each action.
 The regrets are, as explained previously, measures of how the current strategy would have performed compared to a fixed strategy of always taking one particular action.
 Positive regret means that we would have done better by taking that action more often and negative regret means that we would have done better by not taking that action at all.
 The average strategy is then shown to approach a Nash equilibrium in the long run.